 Athletics (Varsity & Intramurals)

-The UW-Manitowoc Blue Devils athletic teams compete in men's and women's golf, men's and women's tennis, men's and women's basketball and women's volleyball.
-Students compete against each other (usually over the lunch hour) in flag football, volleyball, badminton and 3-on-3 basketball intramural teams.
+The UW-Manitowoc Blue Devils intercollegiate athletic teams compete in men's and women's golf, men's and women's tennis, men's and women's basketball and women's volleyball.
+Students also have the opportunity to compete against each other during intramurals (usually over the lunch hour) in flag football, volleyball, badminton and 3-on-3 basketball.

 This club was formed to expand students' knowledge of the business world.
-The club entertains speakers from the local business community, attends business seminars and sponsors field trips.
-For more information contact Karl Schindl at 683-4693.
+The club entertains speakers from the local business community, attends business seminars and sponsors an annual Brewers Game Field Trip.

 Extreme Outdoors Club